mdrafikrft/spelling/readme.md

 Note that this template only provides a basic add-on structure and build infrastructure.
 You may need to adapt it for your specific needs.

-If you have any issues please use the NVDA addon list mentioned above.
+I hope you all understand , If you have any issues please use the NVDA addon list mentioned above.

+Thanking you !